 This article is taken from a webinar that was presented by SunRay Construction Solutions and Alex Barthet.
 Alex is a board-certified construction attorney, who serves clients in the state of Florida.
 In this article we will discuss the three project documentation tips to help you get paid.
-The following points will also be discussed:

 Tip One: Daily Reports